 Our application is now online –

-just print it, fill it out, and mail it back.
+click below to print it, fill it out,

-Call (727) 824-6917 to see if you qualify and we will send you an application, or click here to download the application yourself.
+Call (727) 824-6917 to see if you qualify and we will send you an application, or simply download the application yourself.
 Just print it, fill it out completely, and mail it in.
-First be sure to read the “Notice of Privacy Practices” by clicking here.

 Once we receive your completed application, we will call you to let you know if you qualify and to make your first appointment.
 When you become part of our program, we will schedule and authorize payment for all your appointments for breast and cervical cancer screenings, and other related tests if needed, for one year.